GRsoldier7/Sunday_School_Transformation/README.md

 7. **Looking Ahead**: Information about the next Bible study session
 8. **Prayer Focus**: A prayer related to the Bible study topic

-### Running the Newsletter Generation
+### Implementation Approaches

+There are two ways to implement the newsletter generation:

+#### 1. Python Script Approach

+This approach uses the Google Docs API with Python to create standalone documents or update existing documents.

-To generate a Google Doc newsletter:
+To generate a Google Doc newsletter using the Python script:
 ```bash
 ./create_newsletter.sh
 ```